6 OOP Concepts in Java with examples

 Interfaces

 An interface is a 100% abstract class.
-It can have only static, final, and public fields and abstract methods.
+It can only have static, final, and public fields and abstract methods.
 It’s frequently referred to as a blueprint of a class as well.
-Java interfaces allow us to implement multiple inheritance in our code, as a class can implement any number of interfaces.
-Classes can access an interface using the implements
+Java interfaces allow you to implement multiple inheritances in your code, as a class can implement any number of interfaces.
+Classes can access an interface with the implements keyword.

 interface Animal {